smheidrich/snoozed-todos/README.md

 # snoozed-todos

-Personal list of To-Dos currently blocked by external issues.
+Personal list of To-Dos (as GitHub issues) currently blocked by external issues.

 Uses the [SnoozeThis](https://github.com/marketplace/snoozethis)
 GitHub Marketplace app for notifications (hence the name).